How to Steam Shrimp

 Choosing frozen means your shrimp will be ready when you are.
 Plus, you never really know how long shrimp has be sitting exposed to open air at your local supermarket.
 And any shrimp that looks “fresh” at the supermarket is actually “previously frozen,” meaning it was frozen to keep while being transported to your grocer, then thawed, then put on ice again.
 Lots of room for error and uncertainty.

 Responsibly sourced, premium shrimp is frozen fresh day of catch, which means when you thaw it at home, it’s as fresh as the day it was harvested.
 Furthermore, shrimp defrost so quickly, it’s hardly worth the tiny amount of effort you’d saving buying yours supermarket “fresh.”
 Learn more about the benefits of frozen seafood.

 To say thawing shrimp is easy and fast would be a bit of an understatement.
 All it takes is a colander, a large bowl, and some cool water.
 Place the colander into a large bowl, then remove your frozen shrimp from its package and pour it into the colander.

 Next, fill the bowl with cool water, until your shrimp are submerged.
 Give it five minutes.
 If the shrimp are defrosted (you’ll know because they will be firm to the touch and bend easily), then after a gentle pat down, they’re ready to cook.
 If not, refresh the cool water and re-submerge the shrimp for another 5-10 minutes.
 Repeat as needed.
 Always pat dry before cooking.

 Thawing Note: You’ll know your shrimp has thawed when it is firm – not solid – and flexible.
-Check its progress with by gently wiggling the tail forward and back.
+Check its progress by gently wiggling the tail forward and back.
 The shrimp is ready to cook if it bends easily with little resistance.

 How to Steam Shrimp